cefedelivery/domibus/Domibus-MSH-fiware/src/main/docker/README.md

 You should see the Domibus login page:

 	user: admin
 	password: 123456

-What you have done with this method is download images for [Domibus on Tomcat](https://hub.docker.com/r/idragusa/domibus-tomcat/) and [MySQL](https://hub.docker.com/r/idragusa/domibus-mysql/) from the public repository of images called [Docker Hub](https://hub.docker.com/).
+What you have done with this method is download images from [Domibus on Tomcat](https://hub.docker.com/r/fiware/domibus-tomcat/) and [MySQL](https://hub.docker.com/r/fiware/domibus-mysql/) from the public repository of images called [Docker Hub](https://hub.docker.com/).
 Then you have created two containers based on both images.

 If you want to stop the scenario you have to press Control+C on the terminal where docker-compose is running.
 Note that you will lose any data that was being used in Domibus using this method.

 ----
 ## 2. Build a docker image